-Dr. Chee Jing Jye, Medical Director of the Obstretrics and Gynaecology Centre, (a Singapore Medical Group) clinic, shares how she personally chose to do postnatal massage after all three of her pregnancies.
+Dr Chee Jing Jye, Medical Director of the Obstetrics and Gynaecology Centre, (a Singapore Medical Group) clinic, shares how she personally chose to do postnatal massage after all three of her pregnancies.
+She comments,

 Senior account manager and mother of two boys, Christine Thong shares that she had tried prenatal massage and had a great experience.
 This of course was a great pull factor for her to go ahead with postnatal massage when her mother suggested it.